This month of November my husband and I have been living parallel lives.

 I don’t remember how it happened, but she was my best friend through all of middle school and high school.
 We bonded over so many things.. animals, books and boys.
 We spent a lot of time in my home, she loved my parents and our pets as if they were her own.
 She was a hard worker and put in a lot of hours at Taco Johns.
 She was so proud of that job and of the friends she had made there.

 Things weren’t always great between us, we fought every so often.
 I was a brat in high school and I let a boy come between us.
 She was selfless and always put me first but I let her down too many times.
 I remember how she whispered to me during a senior photo opportunity “lets just pretend we are still friends”.
-I feel the awkwardness in that photo.
+I Can still feel the awkwardness in that photo.